sanjayk0508/sanjayk0508/README.md

 I'm a CS undergrad student with a wide range of interests in various areas.
 Specifically, in technology, I'm interested in Neurotech, AI, and Data-related work.
 Also, I contribute to open-source projects that resonate with me.

 I write blogs as a means of articulating my thoughts and sharpening my understanding of various concepts and topics that I learn.
-[My Blogs](https://medium.com/@sanjay_0508)
+[Blogs](https://medium.com/@sanjay_0508)